PhoenixTales/phoenix-docs/appendix/behind-the-scenes/logo-creation.md

 ![1000050025](https://github.com/user-attachments/assets/64a52627-e2f8-416d-a0dd-439d429d5ba5)

+The sign evolved over years.
+At first the lines that the blood runs through and that are running through the middle of the letters were just connected by crossing in the middle of the "X" (where Y and N connect).
+By trying to improve this shape I got the idea to let them run around a central elevated form instead, which exists in both a simple stone version and in the green gem stone version above.
+A little detail that I think improved the sign a lot.

 * N and Y form the X.
 * The Y at the same time serves as a metaphor for the sceptre of varant, that plays an important role in the story.
 * Blood flows into the Y, open upwards, symbolism of sacrifice, like a sacrificial bowl (in this context blootearth clan, persecution of heretics, dark forms of magic, blood ore, war and all these important story related things) but if seen as an upward motion it can also be compared to a bud, in form of the triangle turned upside down, which is a symbol of the revolution and uprising.
 In this context I had made another version of the logo where instead of the blood running down, a flame is rising up from within the "Y"; and only now when thinking about it, I imagine that we could nicely combine these two approaches in an animation, where at first the blood is running downwards through the sign and then transforms into fire rising up -> the revolution (liberation from outside) and the phoenix (liberation from within) are nourished by suffering and blood).